okta/okta.github.io/_source/_code/java/jwt-validation.md

 title: JWT Validation Guide
 excerpt: How to validate Okta JWTs with Java.
 support_email: developers@okta.com
+weight: 2
 ---

 # Overview

-As a result of a successful authentication by [obtaining an authorization grant from a user](https://developer.okta.com/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user) using the Okta API, you using the Okta API, you will be provided with a signed JWT (`id_token` and/or `access_token`).
+As a result of a successful authentication by [obtaining an authorization grant from a user](https://developer.okta.com/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user) or using the Okta API, you will be provided with a signed JWT (`id_token` and/or `access_token`).
 A common use case for these access tokens is to use it inside of the Bearer authentication header to let your application know who the user is that is making the request.
 In order for you to know this use is valid, you will need to know how to validate the token against Okta.
 This guide gives you an example of how to do this using Okta's JWT Validation library for Java.

 > If you are validating access tokens from a Spring application take a look at the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-security).